oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * `65535` (status): REQUIRED.
 The status claim is encoded as a `Status` CBOR structure and MUST include at least one data item that refers to a status mechanism.
 Each data item in the `Status` CBOR structure comprises a key-value pair, where the key must be a CBOR text string (Major Type 3) specifying the identifier of the status mechanism, and the corresponding value defines its contents.
 This specification defines the following data items:
   * `status_list` (status list): REQUIRED when the status list mechanism defined in this specification is used.
 It has the same definition as the `status_list` claim in [](#referenced-token-jose) but MUST be encoded as a `StatusListInfo` CBOR structure with the following fields:
     * `idx`: REQUIRED.
-The `idx` (index) claim MUST specify an Integer that represents the index to check for status information in the Status List for the current Referenced Token.
-The value of `idx` MUST be a non-negative number, containing a value of zero or greater, encoded in CBOR as an unsigned integer (Major type 0).
+Unsigned integer (Major Type 0) The `idx` (index) claim MUST specify an Integer that represents the index to check for status information in the Status List for the current Referenced Token.
+The value of `idx` MUST be a non-negative number, containing a value of zero or greater.
     * `uri`: REQUIRED.
+Test string (Major Type 3).
 The `uri` (URI) claim MUST specify a String value that identifies the Status List or Status List Token containing the status information for the Referenced Token.
-The value of `uri` MUST be a URI conforming to {{RFC3986}} encoded in CBOR as a text string (Major type 3).
+The value of `uri` MUST be a URI conforming to {{RFC3986}}.

 Application of additional restrictions and policy are at the discretion of the verifying party.